AdamBoley/Project-Beergate/README.md

 The Beer model will have a Meta class that orders reviews by created_on in descending order, so that the newest reviews are displayed first

 The Beer model will also have a magic string method to return the name of the beer, and two methods that deal with the numbers of upvotes and downvotes, one for each.
 These methods will return a count of these numbers so that they can be displayed.

-### Discussion

-## Comment
+## **Comment**

 The Comment model is used to create a table that holds all of the information to display a comment on a beer review post.